albertojulian/mada-driver-assistant/README.md

 - **AccelGyro**:

 ### MADA Mac
+Contains the following files:
 - `object_detector.py`: realsense, point-cloud, YOLO, Ultralytics tracker
-- `websocketServ.py`: implements a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be processed
+- `websockets_server.py`: implements a webSockets server that receives websocket messages from the processing modules (apps in the cell phone and object detector in the computer) and converts them into events to be processed
 - `driver_agent.py`
 - `memory.py`: contains all class definitions to support the persistence of objects and events:
   - Memory: container of objects and events